Can You Drive Someone Else's Car Without Insurance?

 Start with permission and coverage.

-Always get clear permission from the car owner before driving, then confirm the vehicle has an active insurance policy.
-Verbal permission is usually enough, but clarity matters if a claim comes up later.
+Always get clear permission from the car owner before you drive.
+Then confirm the car has an active insurance policy.
+Verbal permission usually works, but having it clearly stated helps if a claim comes up later.

 2. 2